userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 in your `CMakeLists.txt`.
 Choose only the necessary components.
 @see @ref userver_libraries

-Finaly, link your source with userver component.
+Finally, link your source with userver component.

 For instance:
 ```